 Athens is one of the oldest continuously inhabited cities in the world.
-It has been a place of human settlement for at least 5,000 years.
-But its fortunes, and its relationship with the wider world of Greekness, have fluctuated wildly.
+It has been a place of human settlement for at least five thousand years.
+However, its fortunes and its relationship with the wider world of Greekness have fluctuated wildly.

 By Bruce Clark

-After spawning one of the world’s most prosperous, creative and extrovert societies in the golden century (500 to 400 BC) Athens underwent a bewildering mixture of fates.
-It became a cultural jewel in the imperial crowns of Macedonia and then Rome.
+After spawning one of the world’s most prosperous, creative, and extroverted societies in the golden century (500 to 400 BC), Athens underwent a bewildering mixture of fates.
+It became a cultural jewel in the imperial crowns of Macedonia and, later on, Rome.
 As barbarians assailed the Roman empire and the Christian religion spread, it was a last redoubt of polytheist worship and philosophy.

-Later it was a place of medieval Christian pilgrimage; a modest Ottoman town whose ruins fired the imagination of rich young Westerners; and then the capital of a fragile new kingdom, built on German dreams of the Hellenic past.
+Later on, it was a place of medieval Christian pilgrimage; a modest Ottoman town whose ruins fired the imagination of rich young Westerners; and, later, the capital of a fragile new kingdom built on German dreams of the Hellenic past.